Skip to main content

 Cutting vegetables by the campfire: zucchini, leek and peppers on the cutting board

-Flo was inaugurating his brand-new Carinthia Observer Plus — poles included, fully set up like a proper bivy tent.
-I, on the other hand, had conveniently forgotten my poles at home.
-So mine became a pure bivy sack for the night: sleeping pad inside, zip up, done.
-Honestly, it worked brilliantly.
-The Observer is so versatile that it functions perfectly either way — as a freestanding shelter or as a minimalist bivy.
-The moss underneath was so soft and cushioned that I didn’t miss a single gram of extra setup.
+Flo inaugurated his brand-new Carinthia Observer Plus that evening, poles included, fully pitched as a proper bivy tent.
+I had left my poles at home.
+So mine simply became a bivy sack: sleeping pad in, zipper closed, done.
+And honestly, that worked very well.
+The moss underneath was so soft that I did not miss a single gram of extra setup.

 Fresh vegetables sizzling in a pan over the open fire

-We picked our spots a few meters apart, rolled out our sleeping pads, and took a moment to appreciate the silence.
-No trails nearby, no traffic hum — just the occasional bird call and the creak of pine trunks in the breeze.
-Flo and I agreed: this was one of the best camp spots we’d found in a long time.
+We picked our spots a few meters apart, rolled out the sleeping pads and took a moment to enjoy the silence.
+No trails nearby, no road noise, just the odd bird call and the creak of pine trunks in the wind.
+Flo and I agreed: one of the best camp spots we had found in a long time.

 Steaks, Vegetables and Mulled Wine by the Fire